Yalantis/GuillotineMenu/README.md

 ### Customisation

-Of course, you can assign different "supportView" or "presentButton" for menu, we think that's the best case would be behaviour like in Example project.
+Of course, you can assign different "supportView" or "presentButton" for menu, but we think that's the best case would be behaviour like in Example project.
-Also, your have wonderful delegate methods of animator:
+Also, you have wonderful delegate methods of animator:

 ```swift
 protocol GuillotineAnimationDelegate: NSObjectProtocol {